dalehenrich/stash/README.md

 # Debugging scripts
-By default if an error occurs during script exection (topaz or smalltalk script), script execution halts, the error stack is printed and you are left at a topaz command prompt:
+By default if an error occurs during script exection (topaz or smalltalk script), script execution halts, the error stack is printed and you are left at a topaz command prompt.
+### Debugging error
 ```bash
 bash> error.st --boom -- -lq
 ERROR 2010 , a MessageNotUnderstood occurred (error 2010), a StashScript class does not understand  #'ansiRedOn:during:' (MessageNotUnderstood)